sanashii/approvalflow/README.md

 This project is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

 ---

-**Built with ❤️ using Laravel, Vue.js, and modern web technologies.**
+**Built with ❤️ and spite using Laravel, Vue.js, and modern web technologies.**